wrideout/snipPy/README.md

 $ pip3 install PyQt5
 ```

-Alternatively, you can use `pip` to install all dependencies through the
+Alternatively, the user may use the following command to install all dependencies
-`requirements.txt` file.
+through the `requirements.txt` file.

 ```bash
 $ pip3 install -r requirements.txt